m0ru/bak/04_solution.md

 * [ ] {reduces redundancies} ->
 -->

-As already mentioned in the problem description ([chapter @sec:probdescr]), the rework and restructuring started with a codebase using Angular (see [section @sec:angular-mvc]), all modules included one-by-one in the `index.jsp`, and some bootstrap-theme for styling.
+As already mentioned in the problem description ([chapter @sec:probdescr]), the rework and restructuring started with a codebase using Angular (see [section @sec:angular-mvc]), all modules included one-by-one in an `index.jsp`, and some bootstrap-theme for styling.
 Bugs were hard to solve due to the "grown" code-base and the somewhat ambiguous architecture stemming both the wide range of concepts in angular that required understanding and best-practices as well as our grasp of them.
 Additionally, the visual style was neither polished nor projecting a unique identity.

 As part of a research-project together with our partner Meinkauf, the Researchstudio Smart Agent Technologies was tasked with developing a platform-independent mobile application and used Ionic [see ref. @IonicFramework], i.e. a tooling default, that at the time consisted of Phonegap [see ref. @PhoneGap], Angular 1.x, SCSS (see [section @sec:scss]), ionic-specific CSS and its own command-line-tool.
 This project presented a good opportunity to try out a different architecture, to deal with the ambiguities and maintenance problems we were experiencing with the Web of Needs owner-application.